June 7, 2023

 But you should also remember that buying something that is way too big for your garden isn’t good.
 It is also a waste of money.
 So, you should only buy something that really fits your garden needs.

-Consider the Depth that You want to Dig
+Depth that You want to Dig

 The majority of rear-tines have adjustable tines that could reach down to 8 inches.
 If you would till within this range, then the rear-tine might do well.
 However, if you intend to dig up to 10 inches, then you should look for a machine that could go that depth.